execas/execas.github.io/_posts/2020-01-12-advanced-rop2.md

 $ echo foo > /tmp/network
 ```

 Back in gdb, use `ni` to go execute our malicious code one instruction at a time.
-You will see the template string being copied, user input being accepted and copied to complete the "evil" string that will be used by `system()` and so on.
+You will see the template string being copied, user input being accepted and copied to complete the "evil" string that will be used by `system()`, and so on.

 Disable breakpoints and continue the program to observe that it runs as usual for the user,  accepting input and printing output.